firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-64/2019-02-19-due-by-the-end-of-the-week.md

 I pause. "... what's _that_ supposed to mean?"

 "Nothing."
-Hesat shutting books and getting up.
+He starts shutting books and getting up.

 "Wait!
 I mean it, I want to make this project work."
 I snatch one book off the table — _Sociology: Themes and Perspectives_ by Haralambos and Holborn — and I immediately regret it because that shit can crack concrete.
 "I’m not just asking because I need to pass this class, I’m asking because I want to understand what’s happening in it.
 That’s what these projects are for, right?
 To help us grasp the subject matter?"